 Module credits 100.00

+NQF Level 09

 Prerequisites RHP 801 and RHP 803

-Language of tuition Module is presented in English

 Department Law Deans Office

 Period of presentation Year

-(a) The student must submit a research proposal during his/her first year of registration for the LLM degree to the supervisor prior to commencing with the writing of the mini-dissertation.
+a.
+The student must submit a research proposal during his/her first year of registration for the LLM degree to the supervisor prior to commencing with the writing of the mini-dissertation.

-(b) A mini-dissertation (MND 800) of 13 000 to 15 000 words inclusive of footnotes but excluding the list of contents and the bibliography, is required.
+b.
+A mini-dissertation (MND 800) of 13 000 to 15 000 words inclusive of footnotes but excluding the list of contents and the bibliography, is required.
 The mini-dissertation must be submitted to the supervisor not later than August of the second year of registration for the LLM programme.
 The mini-dissertation must deal with the subject content of one of the modules or a combination of the modules registered for by the student for his/her LLM degree.
 Any request for an extension of the period for submission of the mini-dissertation may only be granted by the Dean on recommendation of the LLM Committee